-Polyester is best described as a synthetic fiber that is commonly used in fabrics such as linens, clothing and even swimsuits.
-If an individual has polyester allergy, it is defined as an allergic contact dermatitis that occurs once the skin becomes red in color, itchy and swollen due to exposure to the material.
+Polyester is a synthetic fiber in fabrics such as linens, clothing and even swimsuits.
+If an individual has polyester allergy, it is an allergic contact dermatitis that occurs once the skin becomes red in color, itchy and swollen due to exposure to the material.
 Always remember that allergic contact dermatitis is quite similar to other types of rashes and ultimately makes the diagnosis difficult.
 It is essential for the healthcare professionals to determine all the materials that have been touched by the individual in order to figure out if polyester is the source.

-The skin tests are used to identify the substances that might be responsible for causing an allergic reaction.
-There are three skin tests carried out in order to determine the allergen – scratch tests, patch tests and intradermal tests.
-In most cases of polyester allergy, the patch tests are considered the easiest and safest way to effectively diagnose contact allergies.
+The skin tests identify the substances that might be responsible for causing an allergic reaction.
+There are 3 skin tests carried out to determine the allergen – scratch tests, patch tests and intradermal tests.
+In most cases of polyester allergy, the patch tests are the easiest and safest way to effectively diagnose contact allergies.

 Take note that a patch test is a simple procedure that involves the application of small amounts of possible allergens on the skin on a strip of tape.
-The tape is left in place for two days and then removed.
+The doctor leaves the tape in place for 2 days before removal.
 In case a small red spot develops at the site of the patch, it simply indicates that the individual is positive.

 What is PPD?

-Even though allergic contact dermatitis due to polyester allergy is not considered common, the actual incidence is still unknown due to the insufficient patch tests.
-Based on studies, it was discovered that the allergens specifically for the textile dyes are not usually included in the patch testing.
+Even though allergic contact dermatitis due to polyester allergy is not common, the actual incidence is still unknown due to the insufficient patch tests.
+On studies, the allergens specifically for the textile dyes are not usually part of the patch testing.